ourlifeloop/marketing/src/cms/training-faqs/how-do-i-login-to-lifeloop-for-the-first-time.md

   If you have not received this email, then please check your junk mail and if it is not there check with a staff member at your Community to make sure they have your correct email.
 topics:
   - getting-started
-  - family-portal
+  - connection-portal
   - main-page
 userTypes:
-  - family
+  - connection
 ---